Make*A*Circus

 Make*A*Circus was a professional, recreational, and educational circus that created free day-long events in which children observed a professional circus performance, took workshops in the circus skills of their choice, and finally performed their own circus.

 It took place outdoors in parks, in primarily underserved neighborhoods in the San Francisco Bay Area, and all over the state of California, with 400 to 700 children per show.
-It lasted for 25 years, from 1975 to 2002.
+It lasted for taenty-five years, from 1975 to 2002.

 History

 Background

 Make*A*Circus began as a project of the Inter-Action theater program in London, created by community educator Edward David Berman in 1968.
-There, actor Peter Frankham collaborated with visual artist Liz Leyh on her concept of “estate” children improvising a parade and circus-like performance.
+There, actor Peter Frankham collaborated with visual artist Liz Leyh on her concept of "council estate" children improvising a parade and circus-like performance.
 Using props and costumes from the company and settings in their neighborhood, children improvised characters and acts.
 Each performance was different.

-In 1974, Frankham moved to San Francisco and, after a period of busking on the streets, received funding through the San Francisco Arts Commission’s Neighborhood Arts Program to create art in the city’s communities.
-In 1975, the Neighborhood Arts Program became one of the first entities utilizing the Federal Carter-era Comprehensive Employment and Training Act (CETA) to offer employment to artists.
+In 1974, Frankham moved to San Francisco and, after a period of busking on the streets, received funding through the San Francisco Arts Commission's Neighborhood Arts Program to create art in the city's communities.

+In 1975, the Neighborhood Arts Program became one of the first entities using the federal Carter-era Comprehensive Employment and Training Act (CETA) to offer employment to artists.
 Frankham received a monthly stipend.

-His vision was to recreate the idea of a “circus with a purpose” that specifically targeted underprivileged children.
+His vision was to recreate the idea of a "circus with a purpose" that specifically targeted underprivileged children.
 The first circus was presented in 1975.
-Rehearsals were held at The Farm.
+Rehearsals were held at The Farm community center.

 In 1976, Frankham was asked to take over an unused non-profit corporation, and both Make*A*Circus and the Talespinners, a theater company that included and performed for senior citizens, became part of Feedback Productions.

 Make*A*Circus was collectively run.
 Frankham and a core of artists made all thematic, organizational and artistic decisions collaboratively.
 Members shared non-performance responsibilities, and met in planning sessions, evaluative meetings and a study group.